Balance Sheet Items Classifications

 #15 – Retained Earnings

-Retained Earnings is the amount that comes from the company’s internal profit.
-From net income, the firm has 2 options either to pay the dividend or retain it to invest in some projects.
-Retained Earning is the difference between Net Income and dividends paid.
+Retained Earnings are the amount that comes from the company's internal profit.
+The firm has two options for net income either to pay the dividend or retain it to invest in some projects.
+Retained Earnings are the difference between Net Income and dividends paid.

 Final Thoughts

-As an investor, one should understand the meaning of all the items of the balance sheet, and it is interconnected with the Income Statement and Cash Flow Statement.
-Balance Sheet is also most prone to accounting adjustment (or we can say that manipulation), so we should also read the footnotes carefully in company reports to find out how the numbers are put in the accounts.
+As an investor, one should understand the meaning of all the balance sheet items, and it is interconnected with the Income Statement and Cash Flow Statement.
+Balance Sheets are also most prone to accounting adjustment (or we can say that manipulation), so we should also read the footnotes carefully in company reports to find out how the numbers are put in the accounts.

 Recommended Articles

-This article has been a guide to Balance Sheet Items.
-Here we discuss the list of top 15 balance sheet items along with practical examples and explanation.
+This article is a guide to Balance Sheet Items.
+Here we discuss the list of top 15 balance sheet items and practical examples and explanations.
 You may learn more about accounting from the following articles –